donejs/donejs/docs/about.md

 @hide sidebar
 @outline 2 ol

-@description

-DoneJS is a JavaScript framework compiling technology for every aspect of developing a complex JavaScript app, all working together seamlessly.

-Our mission is to enable the JavaScript community to make amazing apps - high performance, maintainable, and highly usable -  by default.
+@description DoneJS goal is to help the JavaScript community make, and continue to make, amazing applications.
+Amazing applications are fast, highly usable, and maintainable.

-And as times change and new techniques emerge, we'll continue improving the stack, providing a simple upgrade path along the way.
+But times change and new techniques emerge.
+We strive to adopt these techniques, improve the stack, and provide a simple upgrade path along the way.

-To us, enabling the community is about more than code - it means meeting, teaching, sharing ideas, and project collaboration.
-We want to make our community - those that use DoneJS and any of its pieces - stronger, through relationships, communication, and skills.

-DoneJS is rebuilt and rebranded from the 8+ year old [JavaScriptMVC](http://javascriptmvc.com) project.
-DoneJS is comprised of CanJS, StealJS, and many other sub-projects.
+We are part of a community that helps developers of all skill levels and backgrounds learn the technology, excell at it, and accomplish their goals.

-Learn about the goals, history, projects, and team behind DoneJS.
+Learn about the goals, history, roadmap, and team behind DoneJS.

 @body

 ## Goals

 DoneJS has three primary goals: